arpg/kf_bayesopt/README.md

 This package will run bayesian opimization to optimize skyCrane's process noise or measurement or all of them.
 EKF is implemented and the cost to bayesian optimization is J_NEES or J_NIS.

 This system is also build on ROS so you also need install ROS.
+With the help of ROS, I can communicate between bayesian optimization lib and skyCrane lib.
+At the same time, all the parameters of bayesian optimization and skyCrane can be modified in the yaml file

 ## Install
 ### Install bayesian optimization